ElektraInitiative/libelektra/doc/tutorials/cascading.md

 ## Write Operations and the cascading Namespace

-When a value is to be written to a cascading key, i.e. a key starting with '/', only cascading keys that resolve to some existing key may be used.
+If a value is to be written to a cascading key, i.e., a key starting with '/', only cascading keys that resolve to an existing key will be used.

 For example,